How to Conduct Effective Risk Assessment Interviews Feature Image

 Evaluator, Therapist, Trainer, and Adjunct Professor, Safer Society Collaborator

 Seth Wescott is a Licensed Master’s Level Psychologist and has been working with individuals with problematic sexual behaviors since 2002.
 He has worked in maximum security prisons for both adults and adolescents as well as various community-based settings.
 In private practice, Seth conducts pre-disposition and pre-adjudication psychosexual evaluations of adults and adolescents.
-He serves as Co-chair of the ATSA Public Policy Committee, and is a member of the ATSA Adult Clinical Practice Committee.
-He is an Adjunct Professor of Psychology at Rockhurst University, and an Adjunct Professor of Counseling at Mid-America Nazarene University.
+He serves as chair of the ATSA Public Policy Committee, and is an ATSA Fellow.
+He is a certified trainer for Static-99R, Stable-2007, and Acute-2007 risk assessments.
+Seth is a Professor of the Practice at the University of Kansas and an Adjunct Professor of Counseling at Mid-America Nazarene University.